 What happens after

-We will schedule a phone call during which the registrar will collect and verify all relevant information relating to the registration.
+Once the form has been submitted we will schedule a phone call during which the registrar will collect and verify all relevant information relating to the registration.
 If the baby’s parents are unmarried, both parents should participate in this phone call.
 If you are unable to be in the same location, your registrar will be able to initiate a conference call to two separate telephone numbers.

 If you requested registration by email and you would like to purchase a full birth extract, we will take the payment over the phone.